open-policy-agent/opa/v1/test/parsercases/README.md

 case depends on.
 In v1 only `and`, `or` and `not` still need activating; `if`, `contains`, `in` and `every` are standard there and need importing only under `v0/`.

-`experimental_keywords` has no import form, so it stays a field.

 ## Layout

 ```